While hiking outdoors through a prairie grass field, a voice warns Elijah and Jacob about an interlude in the building.

 “But what about ticks?”

 “I would rather deal with ticks than bullets.”

 Elijah ducked through the grass with Jacob close behind.
 A series of sharp, repetitive barks from the prairie dogs filled the area.
 The lights beamed in on the couple and marched toward them.
 Spotted, Elijah and Jacob threw stealth out and ran full speed.
 The prairie dog alarm grew louder and louder until a net engulfed the two, causing the two to fall flat.
 The net sparked, stunning them into unconsciousness.

 The alarm cry stopped as a pair of bison stood over them like a bipedal creature.
 The bison both had flashlight hats on, and one held a net cannon while the other held a tablet device.

-“Good capture,” the tablet wielding bison complimented.
+“Good capture,” the tablet-wielding bison complimented.

 “What should we do with them?”

 The bison pointed the tablet at the young adults.
 “My scans don’t show any weapons.
-Let’s wipe their memories, replace it a hike to a waterfall, and send them back into town.”
+Let’s wipe their memories, replace it with a hike to a waterfall, and send them back into town.”

 Inspired by the writing prompt of the warning, “ATTENTION ALL PERSONNEL.
 An intruder has been detected within the building.
 Please be on guard and report any suspicious activity.”
-For a twist, I thought it would be fun for whoever heard the warning be outside and that outside turned out to be inside a building.
+For a twist, I thought it would be fun for whoever heard the warning to be outside and that outside turned out to be inside a building.